-You can also ask your lender if they use online systems to automatically verify your employment and assets, according to Matt Hackett, operations manager at Equity Now, based in New York City.
+- Confirm what systems your lenders will use to assess your application.
+You can ask your lender if it uses online systems to automatically verify your employment and assets, according to Matt Hackett, operations manager at Equity Now, based in New York City.
 “If someone is technologically savvy, it’s easy to go on the lender’s portal,” he says.
 “With authorization, we can order reports that oftentimes take the place of income documentation like pay stubs and W-2s.”

 “As a home buyer, you’re required to report a status change to your employment,” Hackett says.
 “But it’s easier if people are transparent and up front if they have any relevant information; plus they feel more control of the process.”